 “The Girl from Ipanema” (“Garota de Ipanema”) was written in 1962 by Antonio Carlos Jobim with original Portuguese lyrics by poet Vinicius de Moraes.
 The song became famous worldwide with its inclusion on the 1964 landmark Bossa Nova album Getz/Gilberto.
 Jobim originally composed the music at his home in the seaside Ipanema distritc of Rio De Janeiro.
 The photo above is of the girl who inspired the song, Heloísa Pinheiro.

 Ipanema is one of the most exclusive and expensive beaches in the Rio area, swarming with sun worshippers, surfers and swimmers, and populated by numerous bars and cafes.
+If you’re planning to visit this place this summer, there are various swimwear for women at swimco.com that you may want to check.
 One in particular, called Veloso at the time and located on Rua Montenegro, was frequented by Jobim.
 It was here that he would regularly see a young teenage beauty (Heloísa) passing by outside or entering to buy cigarettes for her mother.
 Jobim became smitten with the young girl and recruited Moraes to write a song about her.

 Said Jobim, “She had long, golden hair, these bright green eyes that shone at you and a fantastic figure: let’s just say that she had everything in the right place. …” [Harold Emert, “Insight Guide to Rio de Janeiro” pp. 138-139]